hub-mgv/Minecraft-Bot-Server/README.md

 This bot is intended for **educational purposes only**.
 Do not use it for any malicious activities, such as griefing, spamming, or violating server rules.
 You are solely responsible for how you use this code and any consequences that arise from it, including but not limited to bans from servers or hosting providers.
 The developer (mgv) is not liable for any misuse or damages.
 Using bots on servers without permission may result in bans, and this is a clear warning.

 ## Installation and Setup
-1. Clone the repository: `git clone https://github.com/hub-mgv/minecraft-bot-project.git`
+1. Clone the repository: `git clone https://github.com/hub-mgv/Minecraft-Bot-Server.git`
-2. Install dependencies: `npm install mineflayer @rhld16/mineflayer-antiafk prismarine-auth`
+2. Install dependencies: `npm install`
-3. Configure your settings in `config/Settings.json` (example provided in the code).
+3. Configure your settings in `config/Settings.json` example provided in the code
-4. Run the project: `ts-node index.ts` (assuming you have TypeScript set up).
+4. Run the project: `npm start`

 ## Configuration
 Edit `config/Settings.json` to set your server details, bot names, and other options.